In this Episode, we continue our bra conversation, helping you get the best foundation for your wardrobe.

 This is a wonderful organization that collects and distributes essential items, including bras, underwear, and menstrual hygiene products, allowing women experiencing homelessness, impoverishment, or distress to stand tall with dignity.

 I’ve got a link to find a partner in your area on my website.
 And, if you can, consider making a donation of another essential item with your bras.
 The Everyday Style Lounge community did an online product drive for I Support the Girls over the holiday season, and you fabulous ladies sent in almost a thousand dollars worth of products, so thank you for continuing to be wonderful people who make a difference in the world.

 So, I told you that you had a little extra credit homework this week.
 If you still need to get a professional fitting, get it done!
 Then, find an I support the Girls affiliate or a women’s shelter near you that can do great things with the bras that weren’t right for you.

 That’s it everyone–I’ll see you Monday with office hours, and we’ll be back in a couple of weeks with the next full episode.
 I don’t know what we’ll be talking about.
 I feel a little lost now that bras have been covered!

 Don’t forget to grab your Capsule Wardrobe Guide, or even better, join the All Access Community and get all the tools you need to love the way you look.

 Class is dismissed for today, but the conversation doesn’t have to end.
-Join my Free Facebook community, The Everyday Style Lounge.
+We invite you to join our member community in The Style Circle.